Blog

 • Deployments: A higher-level construct that manages ReplicaSets, enabling declarative updates, scaling, rolling updates, and automated rollbacks for applications.

-• What it does: Automated GitOps deployments, drift detection, application visualization.
+• What it does: Automates GitOps deployments, provides drift detection, and visualizes application states.

 3. Rancher - The Multi-Cluster Command Center